mozilla-ai/mcpd/docs/tutorial.md

      http://localhost:8090/api/v1/servers/time/tools/get_current_time | jq
 ```

-# Using mcpd in your Python application
+## 8. Use `mcpd` in your Agentic Python application

-For tutorials on using mcpd with agents in Python, please refer to the [Python mcpd SDK](https://github.com/mozilla-ai/mcpd-sdk-python) documentation.
+For [examples](https://github.com/mozilla-ai/mcpd-sdk-python/tree/main/examples/anyagent) on using `mcpd` with agents in Python, please refer to the [Python SDK](https://github.com/mozilla-ai/mcpd-sdk-python) documentation.